Home Gurr’own, smallholding and kitchen, Cranbrook, Kent

 Our geese in front of our kitchen

 Great ingredients deserve great preparation

-We cook in our kitchens.
-Your menu is never brought in but prepared and cooked specially for your event.
-We marinate, smoke and flavour your menu with to give your guests something different.
+Your menu is prepared and cooked specially for your event.
+We marinate, smoke and flavour your menu to give you and your guests something different.
 Something you can’t buy on the high street.